-Does it mean having the proper balance between your personal and professional life?
-Or is it more about having the skill to make quick decisions?
-Control is defined differently by the person, and every once in a while, we let that control slip out of our hands.
+Does it mean having the proper balance between your personal and professional life, or is it more about having the skill to make quick decisions?
+Control is defined differently by each person, and every once in a while, we let that control slip out of our hands.

-Once that control slips, we have two options: to grab hold of it, or completely let go which then results into a domino effect.
+Once that control slips, we have two options: to grab hold of it, or completely let go, which then results in a domino effect.

-Take Tom for example – Tom is an example of the domino effect.
+Take Tom as an example of the domino effect.

 Tom has a great job and goes to the gym regularly.
 He eats fairly balanced meals, and although he isn’t strict on his diet, he’s consciously aware of what goes into his body.
 He has a loving wife at home, and also picked up photography as a hobby outside of his work because his hobby makes him happy.

-The moral of this story is that things usually feel out of control when we begin to brush, neglect, or ignore the things and people who matter to us even if it’s temporary.
-It’s also about understanding that once you let one thing slide, it’ll become easier letting other things go which will turn into a domino of things that will cause us to feel off balance.
+The moral of this story is that things usually feel out of control when we begin to neglect or ignore the things and people who matter to us, even if it’s temporary.
+It’s at these times that you may start wondering how to get my life back on track.
+It’s also about understanding that once you let one thing slide, it’ll become easier to let other things go, which will cause you to feel off balance.

 1. Do a Life Audit

-Life audits are the perfect tool to focus in on different areas of your life – career, intimate relationships, family relationships, emotional well-being, health, finances, spirituality, and creativity.
-When it comes to getting back on track, it’s best to assess where you are at this present moment.
+Life audits are great to help you start paying attention to different areas of your life – career, intimate relationships, family relationships, emotional well-being, health, finances, spirituality, and creativity.
+When it comes to getting your life back on track, it’s best to assess where you are at this present moment.

-When things are beginning to feel out of control, it’s usually a sign from the universe that you must check-in with yourself.
+When things are beginning to feel out of control, it’s usually a sign from the universe that you must check-in with yourself in order to get back on track.
 Sometimes, when life takes over and the busyness sets in, we neglect important and vital areas that cause us to sacrifice our health and overcompensate our time and energy in relationships and things that aren’t serving us.

 2. Regain Your Confidence

-Confidence is the root to how you show up every day.
-Showing up is more than getting up and going to work, but it’s about showing up with an intention for the day.
+Confidence is the root to how you show up every day and into the long-term.
+Showing up is more than getting up and going to work; it’s about showing up with an intention for the day.

-When things are spiraling out of control, it’s because of the lack of grasp of physically and mentally.
-Although confidence may seem an intangible element to grasp, it’s far more in reach than you think.
+When things are spiraling out of control, it’s because you lack physical and mental clarity.
+Although confidence may seem an intangible element to grasp, it’s far more within reach than you think.

 Once you have control over how you show up everyday, you will feel more control in the other areas of your life.

-On average, we have from 50,000- 70,000 thoughts per day.
-Although it’s impossible to keep track of every single thought that crosses our mind, there is still an uncontrollable list that flows into our consciousness.
+On average, we have 50,000-70,000 thoughts per day.
+Although it’s impossible to keep track of every single thought that crosses our mind, there is still an uncontrollable list that flows into our consciousness, which can get in the way when you want to know how to get back on track.

-Some of these thoughts spark inspiration or excitement, while others may trigger stress or feelings of being overwhelmed.
-Eventually a long list of things begin to appear including things to do, daily chores, errands, people to see, project ideas, etc.
+Some of these thoughts spark inspiration or excitement, while others may trigger stress or feelings of being overwhelmed, which can get in the way of getting your life back on track.
+Eventually, a long list begins to appear, including things to do, daily chores, errands, people to see, project ideas, etc.

-Brain dumping helps declutter the mind and is a chance to bring all those ideas and thoughts onto paper.
-By relieving some of that space you now have room to focus.
+Brain dumping helps declutter the mind and is a chance to bring all those ideas and thoughts onto paper in order to get back on track.
+By relieving some of that space, you now have room to focus.

 Next time you’re feeling overwhelmed or feel that things are spinning out of control, take 15-20 minutes of brain dumping.
-This exercise isn’t supposed to have structure but instead do it free flowingly and write everything that comes to mind.
+This exercise isn’t supposed to have structure.
+Instead, do it free flowingly, and write everything that comes to mind.

 4. Organize the Little Things

 When you feel like you don’t have control over the major events in your life, always remember you have control over the things that surround your space – literally.
-This means having control over how clean your house is, how organized your drawers are, how much money you spend on hobbies, food, necessities, etc.
+This means having control over how clean your house is, how organized your drawers are, if you eat healthy, how much money you spend, how often you see family and friends, etc.

-The little things add up and can also help you feel like you’re regaining control of your life.
+The little things add up and can also help you feel like you’re regaining control of your life and reduce stress along the way.
+This is a great place to start if you want to learn how to get your life back on track.

 5. Define Your Purpose

 Redefining or identifying your purpose is a root that must be planted within you.
-Like nature itself, a seed must be planted in order to sprouts into a tree and harvest fruits.
+This, in fact, is the core of building your motivation.

-Diving into self awareness can help identify or define your purpose and that is the core of you.
-Even in harsh weather, trees tend to stand still and firm despite how strong the wind or rain may be.
+Diving into self awareness can help identify or define your purpose, and that is the core of you.
+Even in harsh weather, trees tend to stand firm, despite how strong the wind or rain may be.
+When you define your purpose, you’re building that strong base for yourself.

-When things seem to be spiraling out, refer back to your purpose and the joy that come from it.
-Let that root you back.
+When things seem to be spiraling, refer back to your purpose and the joy that comes from it.
+Let that root you as you try getting life back on track.

 6. Assess Your Time Management